 You might have to come back and get some testing done again, but you should never cancel an appointment altogether because your Aunt Flow is in town.
 If your flow is heavy and you are worried that your excessive bleeding might interfere with your appointment, always contact your doctor first.

 2. Grooming before you go

-Like we literally just said, gynecologists have seen everything.
+Like I literally just said, gynecologists have seen everything.
 Although you may feel self-conscious about some extra hair down there, chances are your gynecologist won’t even notice (or care).

 "We don't care at all," Dr. Bridges-White says.
 "It is also very awkward when women come into the office announcing how they have "prepped" just for the exam."
 Obviously, if shaving or waxing will make you feel more comfortable, go for it.
-However, keep in mind that your gynecologist is a doctor, and he or she is guaranteed to be much more concerned about your vagina’s health than your vagina’s appearance.
+However, keep in mind that your gynecologist is a doctor, and they are guaranteed to be much more concerned about your vagina’s health than your vagina’s appearance.

 Keep all of these things in mind the next time you "prep" for an appointment, or any event in general.

 It makes sense to worry about what you smell like—especially in that region—before your appointment, but don’t freak yourself out too much about any odors or perspiration that may or may not exist.
 Now, this isn’t an excuse to hit the gym or skip the shower before your appointment.
 It’s just a reminder that your gynecologist sees many patients on any given day, and your typical odor will not stand out amongst the rest (unless there is something more serious going on – in which case, it’s not your fault).